 Via Ferratas in Corvara

-Gran Cir is one of the easiest via ferratas in the Dolomites making it a great introduction into the World of scrambling.
-It’s short, impossible to get lost on and very rewarding.
-The views of the ant sized cars down on Passo Gardena make you appreciate how quickly you gain elevation on this route.
+Gran Cir is one of the easiest via ferratas in the Dolomites making it a great introduction to the World of scrambling.
+It’s short, impossible to get lost in, and very rewarding.
+The views of the ant-sized cars down on Passo Gardena make you appreciate how quickly you gain elevation on this route.

 Tougher than Gran Cir, Brigata Tridentina has a Smith/Fletcher rating of 3B, it’s a 4-5 hour return but could be broken up by an overnight stay in Rifugio Pisciadu, or extended by climbing to the summit of Mount Piscadiu.